 Here are 2 tips on what to avoid!

 ⚠ Paints are naturally flexible.
-However, two-component polyurethane paints and varnishes are a little harder.
+However, two-component polyurethane paints and clearcoats are a little harder.
 Their rigidity increases with age, until it becomes rigid and brittle after a few years.

 On flexible plastic parts, it is therefore strongly recommended to use an additive which serves to keep the coatings flexible without breaking.

-The use of a flexibilizing additive is only necessary for 2-component polyurethane paints.
-One-component water-based or solvent-based matte base paints do not need this type of additive.
+The use of a flex additive is only necessary for 2-component polyurethane paints.
+1K basecoats (water-based or solvent-based) do not require this additive.

 How to paint on glass or ceramic ?